NEW! Final results of the WiC-TSV challenge are available here.

 This is a competition based on the WiC-TSV (Word-in-Context Target Sense Verification) evaluation benchmark.
 This competition extends the SuperGLUE WiC task but it is self-contained.
-The task models additional phenomena related to Word Sense Disambiguation, i.e., identifying the correct meaning of a word in context.
+The task models additional phenomena related to Word Sense Disambiguation, i.e., identifying the correct meaning of a word in context, in a retrieval setting.
 The main difference with WiC lies in the presence of relevant information such as hypernyms and definitions, which makes the task a direct proxy for downstream evaluation: in WiC-TSV a single word is presented with its context and relevant information, in contrast to two usages of the same word included in the original WiC dataset.
-This setting is arguably more realistic and resembles the usage of automatic tagging in enterprise settings.
+This setting is arguably more realistic and resembles the usage of automatic tagging and retrieval in enterprise settings.
 For instance, an Indonesian company may want to retrieve all sentences referring to the Java island and not other unrelated senses.

 WiC-TSV is used for a shared task at the IJCAI-20 SemDeep workshop.
 For questions about WiC-TSV, you can contact one of the organisers (information below).

-Formally, WiC is framed as a binary classification task.
+Formally, WiC-TSV is framed as a binary classification task.
 Each instance in WiC-TSV consists of a target word w with a corresponding target sense s represented by either its definition (subtask 1) or its hypernym/s (subtask 2), and a context c containing the target word w.
 The task aims to determine whether the meaning of the word w used in the context c matches the target sense s.
 In the following table there are some examples from the dataset.
 Data is available in English - training, development and test data already available here.